Skip to product information

 Hoya australis 'Variegata'

-Graceful and easy to care for, Hoya australis 'Variegata' is a gorgeous trailing or climbing tropical plant known for its thick, waxy green leaves edged in creamy white or soft pink.
-This fast-growing variety of the classic Hoya australis produces clusters of fragrant, star-shaped white flowers when grown in bright light.
-Its low-maintenance nature, lush variegated foliage, and pet-safe qualities make it a favorite for hanging baskets, trellised containers, or windowsill displays.
+Graceful and easy to care for, Hoya australis ‘Variegata’ is a stunning tropical variety admired for its thick, waxy green leaves edged in creamy white and soft pink tones.
+This versatile hoya can trail or climb, adding lush texture and refined color to hanging baskets, trellised containers, or bright windowsill displays.

 Regular price $17.99